Attorney & Government Relations Consultant

 Member, Maryland State Bar Association

 Camille Guevara Fesche joined Alexander & Cleaver in 2013.
 She quickly demonstrated her ability to fully comprehend a wide variety of complicated client issues.
-Her through analysis and research of legislative issues has helped her become an effective advocate before the Maryland General Assembly.
+Her thorough analysis and research of legislative issues has helped her become an effective advocate before the Maryland General Assembly.
 She works closely with clients in order to refine their goals and develop their short- and long-term strategies.
 Her creative and proactive approach to working with clients has proven her to be a strong asset to the firm.
 She represents clients in matters related to healthcare, pharmaceuticals, business, media, procurements, and not-profit issues.

 Camille works with clients on all aspects of the state legislative process.
 She leverages her legal background to efficiently research legislative history and draft suggested language for new bills and bill amendments.
 She regularly testifies before Senate and House committees that handle business, legal, and healthcare issues.
 Through the use if effective advocacy, she has successfully gotten bills amended, passed, and shelved for clients.
 With respect to capital funds, Camille has successfully obtained multiple bond bills for clients.